stevekinney/vite-workshop/src/content/ssr.md

 Your application should now be running with SSR on `http://localhost:3000`.

 ---

-This is just a basic outline.
-You'll usually also involve more sophisticated routing, data-fetching, and state management depending on your needs.

-Given your interest in creating educational content and curriculum, an in-depth tutorial or workshop on SSR with Vite could offer valuable, hands-on experience for learners looking to understand both client-side and server-side rendering.

-Would you like to know more about any specific part of this process?

 Implementing Server-Side Rendering (SSR) with Vite involves several steps.
 Here's a simplified example to guide you through the process.